-Soakaways are used to collect surface water runoff prior to being discharged into the surrounding soil.
-Soakaways are required in areas where the surface water run-off cannot be disposed into existing sewers or watercourses.
+Soakaways are used to collect surface water run-off prior to discharge into the surrounding soil.
+Soakaways are constructed in areas where the surface water run-off cannot be disposed into existing sewers or watercourses.

-The BRE Digest 365 soakage test is normally carried out in trial pits typically filled with gravel to ensure the sides of the trial pit remain stable during charging and draining.
-The soil infiltration rate is determined by filling the pit with clean water from a bowser or tanker and determining the length of time for a proportion of the volume of water to drain away.
+The BRE Digest 365 soakage test is carried out in trial pits filled with gravel to ensure the sides of the trial pit remain stable during charging and draining.
+The infiltration rate is determined by filling the pit with water and determining the length of time for a proportion of the volume of water to drain away.

 BS 5930 field permeability or percolation tests are normally carried out in boreholes using either the falling-head or constant-head test method.
 Falling-head permeability tests determine the permeability or percolation rate of an area by filling a borehole with water and recording the rate at which it drains away.
 This test method is most suitable for use in soils with medium to low permeability.

 Constant-head permeability tests determine the permeability or percolation rate of an area by maintaining a constant head of water in a test pit or borehole.
 The water that drains out of the test hole are replenished at the same rate from a water source.
 The stable flow rate of water entering the hole is measured over time to determine the permeability of the soil.
 This test method is most suitable for use in rock areas or soils with high permeability.